Scakah/PCs/enclave/john-sinclair.md

  and orientation, which allies and user may pass through as though intangible

+- Perk: Coverveyor belt: As long as a character has contact to a summoned shield, their movement speed is increased.

 *A stomp, shout, or similar, made with a resolute, unyielding attitude*